sadiqs3/DP_claims_triage/docs/final_rubric_evidence_matrix.md

 No additional model or workflow development is required for capstone submission.

-The branch is ready for final release validation, merge into `main`, creation of the `final-submission-v1` tag, and university submission.
+The validated implementation has been merged into `main` and is ready for final post-merge verification, creation of the `final-submission-v1` tag, and university submission.